skarabasakis/python-projects/docs/productive-python-dev-wsl.md

-# A Productive Python Development environment on Windows
+# A Productive Python development environment on Windows

 ## System Requirements for WSL2